dnielag13/login_microservice_rebuild/login_microservice-main/README.md

 }
 ```

-If the user already exists or the input is invalid, a 400-level error will be returned.
+If the user already exists or input validation fails, a 400-level error will be returned.

 ---